A Species of Allutheria

 The Goblin King presides over the Changelings and creates them through a series of spells he keeps carefully guarded from others.
 Only one other Fae knows part of the secret, Tinkerbell is sometimes contracted out to help him garner more children and has her own variation of the Changeling spells which she uses to make her Lost Boys.

 Changelings still appear very much as they did when they were human.
-Most Changelings are abducted young, but not too young, and aged during their ‘training’ by the Goblin King who uses their lost years to power the shape-changing abilities of the Gobin torcs.
+Most Changelings are abducted young, but not too young, and aged during their ‘training’ by the Goblin King who uses their lost years to power the shape-changing abilities of the Goblin torcs.
 All Changelings bear a mark of servitude somewhere on their person.
-Rarely do you encounter Changelings physically younger than sixteen years of age.
+Rarely do you encounter Changelings physically younger than eighteen years of age.
 Most are much closer to their late teen years if not beyond them.
-Because Changelings cannot be aged mentally as well as physically, the Goblin King has learned that it is best not to take children too young.
+Because Changelings cannot be aged mentally as well as physically, the Goblin King has learned that it is best not to take children too young and most Changelings are considered rather immature in demeanor.

 For the most part, Changelings are discouraged from social interactions with other Changelings.
 Once their training is complete or they have captured the attention of a Fae who wishes to buy them, they are often taken from the Labyrinth to a new home somewhere else in Allutheria.